official-inquiries/us-enron-report/pages/2002-enron-report.md

 ## Strengthening Oversight

 Directors of publicly
-traded companies sho:uld take steps to:
+traded companies should take steps to:

 (a) prohibit accounting practices and transactions that put the company at high risk of non-compliance with generally accepted accounting principles and result in misleading and inaccurate financial statements;

 (b) prohibit conflict of interest arrangements that aIlow company transactions with a business owned or operated by senior company personnel;

-(c) prohibit off-the-books activity used to make the company's fii:tancial condition appear better than it is, and require full public disclosure of all assets, liabilities and activities that materially affect the company's finan- cial condition;
+(c) prohibit off-the-books activity used to make the company's financial condition appear better than it is, and require full public disclosure of all assets, liabilities and activities that materially affect the company's financial condition;

-(d) prevent excessive executive . compensation, includ- ingby--
+(d) prevent excessive executive compensation, including by

-(i) exercising ongoing oversight of compensation plans and payments;
+>(i) exercising ongoing oversight of compensation plans and payments;

-(ii) barring the issuance of company-financed loans to directors and senior officers of the company; and (iii) preventing stock-based compensation plans that encourage company personnel to use improper ac- counting or other improper measures to increase the company stock price for personal gain; and
+>(ii) barring the issuance of company-financed loans to directors and senior officers of the company; and

+>(iii) preventing stock-based compensation plans that encourage company personnel to use improper accounting or other improper measures to increase the company stock price for personal gain; and

-(e) prohibit the company's outside auditor from also providing internal auditing or consulting servij:es to the company and from auditing its own work for .the com- pany.
+(e) prohibit the company's outside auditor from also providing internal auditing or consulting services to the company and from auditing its own work for the company.

 ## Strengthening Independence

 The Securities and
-Exchange Commission and the self-regulatory organiza- tions, including the national stock exchanges, should:
+Exchange Commission and the self-regulatory organizations, including the national stock exchanges, should:

-(a) str.engthen requirements for director independence at publicly traded companies, including by requiring a majority of the outside directors to be free of material fi- nancial ties to the company other than through director compensation;
+(a) strengthen requirements for director independence at publicly traded companies, including by requiring a majority of the outside directors to be free of material financial ties to the company other than through director compensation;

-(b) strengthen requirements for Audit Committees at publicly traded companies, including by requiring the Audit Committee Chair to possess financial management or accounting expertise, and by requiring a written Audit Committee charter that obligates the Committee to oversee the company's fmancial statements and ac- counting practices and to hire and fire the outside audi- tor; and
+(b) strengthen requirements for Audit Committees at publicly traded companies, including by requiring the Audit Committee Chair to possess financial management or accounting expertise, and by requiring a written Audit Committee charter that obligates the Committee to oversee the company's fmancial statements and accounting practices and to hire and fire the outside auditor and

-5
-(c) strengthen requirements for auditor independence, including by prohibiting the company's outside auditor from simultaneously providing the company with inter- nal auditing or consulting services and from auditing its own work for the company.
+(c) strengthen requirements for auditor independence, including by prohibiting the company's outside auditor from simultaneously providing the company with internal auditing or consulting services and from auditing its own work for the company.

 # Background